 by Beverly Hutchinson McNeff

-The classic story of Dr. Jekyll and Mr. Hyde describes the struggle of good and evil that seems to be within all mankind.
-Man’s moments of goodness and kindness can so quickly turn to anger and destruction.
-This split personality has been the age-old debate and yet A Course in Miracles tells us that good and evil are both untrue; we are spirit, not the acceptable or unacceptable split-image we have made ourselves into.
+The classic story of Dr. Jekyll and Mr. Hyde describes the struggle between good and evil that seems to be within all humankind.
+Our moments of goodness and kindness can so quickly turn to anger and destruction.
+This split personality has been the age-old debate, yet A Course in Miracles tells us that good and evil are both untrue; we are spirit, not the acceptable or unacceptable split image we have made ourselves into.

 “I am spirit… Practice this truth today as often as you can, for it will bring your mind from conflict to the quiet fields of peace.
 No chill of fear can enter, for your mind has been absolved from madness, letting go illusions of a split identity.”

-This lesson goes on to tell us that, “You are the spirit lovingly endowed with all your Father’s Love and peace and joy.”
-We complete God and we share His function.
+This lesson, which is the thought in MDC’s Prayer Ministry for December, goes on to tell us that “You are the spirit lovingly endowed with all your Father’s Love and peace and joy.”
+We complete God, and we share His function.
 We are not “peace” one moment and the next moment “conflict;” we share His consistency — we are spirit.

 It may seem hard for us to understand that giving God a few minutes of our attention in which we hold no other thought but the truth of our identity as spirit will make a difference in the world and save us thousands of years in our healing process.
-And yet that is exactly the case.
+And yet that is precisely the case.
 God is more powerful than our limited impression of Him.
-He is not ruled by how we see or believe in Him, only we are!
-In Him, time stands still; it has no limit nor end.
-The minutes we give to God affirming we are spirit transcend our limits and lift our minds out of centuries of pain and place us just “before the gates of Heaven.”
+He is not ruled by how we see or believe in Him; only we are!
+In Him, time stands still; it has no limit or end.
+The minutes we give to God affirming we are spirit transcend our limitations and lift our minds out of centuries of pain and place us just “before the gates of Heaven.”
 (T-18.IX.13:2)